jcaldeira-iot/IoT-For-Beginners-Micropython-V2/3-transport/lessons/11-store-location-data/README.md

     > ⚠️ You can refer to the [instructions for creating an IoT Hub event trigger from project 2, lesson 9](../../../2-farm/lessons/9-migrate-application-to-the-cloud/README.md#create-an-iot-hub-event-trigger) if needed.

-1. Set the Event Hub compatible endpoint connection string in the `local.settings.json` file, and use the key for that entry in the `function.json` file.
+1. Set the Event Hub compatible endpoint connection string in the `local.settings.json` file.

 1. Use the Azurite app as a local storage emulator